Denis O'Conor Don: Personal life

+Death and legacy

-The O'Conor Don died on 10 July 2000 aged 88 and was buried at the family plot in Castlerea graveyard on the edge of the family estate.
+The O'Conor Don died on 10 July 2000 aged 88 and was buried at the family plot at St. Joseph's Cemetery in Castlerea on the edge of the family estate.
 His eldest son, Desmond, who lives in Sussex, succeeded as O'Conor Don.

 Ancestry

 Descent from High King of Ireland

 Denis O'Conor Don is reputedly descended from the High King of Ireland via the following line of descent: